Own a Stake in Your Apartment

 Consider the following example:

-By contributing $100 per month, you’d buy $6,000 in Rentership Units (RNT) in 5 years, which would generate $289 in annual cash returns.
-If you received a 5% RNT return in quarterly payments for 5 years, the total value of your RNT holdings would be $6,759.
+Let's say you buy $100 per month of RNT.
+In 5 years, you would have bought $6,000 in Rentership Units (RNT).
+If payouts were used to grow your RNT balance, you'd have $6,800 in RNT.
 You could hold the RNT and earn cash returns every year until the property is sold, or redeem the value of your RNT for cash at any time.

 Example: Buy $100 Rentership Units (RNT) per month for 5 years